Using your Dutch diploma for studying abroad is different from working abroad. Both situations are described below.

 Working abroad with a Dutch diploma

-If you want to work in a different country with your Dutch qualification, you need to check whether your profession is regulated in that country.
+If you want to work in a different country with your Dutch qualification, you need to check whether your type of work is regulated in that country.

-If a profession is regulated, there are certain criteria you need to meet to be able to practice this profession.
+If there are regulations for your type of work, there are certain criteria you need to meet to be able to practice this profession.
 These requirements have been laid out in legislature by country.

 For each profession there is a 'competent authority' that checks whether you meet the requirements.

-How do I know whether a profession is regulated?
+How do I know whether my type of work is regulated?

 For countries in the European Union and for Norway, Iceland, Liechtenstein and Switzerland, you can check the database of the European Commission.
-This will show you whether the profession is regulated in your destination country.
+This will show you whether the job you want to do is regulated in your destination country.

 For countries outside the European Union you can contact the NARIC office of that country.
 They can tell you how to proceed.

-My profession is regulated, what do I do?
+My job is regulated, what do I do?